Submit your data to EarthChem via the EarthChem Library

 - Make sure the dataset is in final form – the EarthChem Library is a long-term repository, treat the dataset submission like a journal article submission.
 If your dataset needs to be changed in the future for any reason, we can publish a new version of it, rather than editing the existing dataset.

-To submit the dataset, you will go to www.earthchem.org/library/submit and complete the submission form.
+To submit the dataset, you will go to www.earthchem.org/library, navigate to the Contribute tab, and complete the submission form.
 The form will ask for the following information.

 - GeoPass account and password